Seating at the Sambadrome

 Just as exhilarating as the beginning of the parade, the final moments of a Samba School’s procession down the Samba runway is equally as exciting.
 By this point the dancers, singers, drummers and every other member of a School are fully warmed up and ready to offer the best performances of the entire parade.
 With the iconic concrete arch of Apotheosis Square in plain sight, the paraders come to the sobering realization that for them, this year’s Sambadrome Parade is nearing its conclusion.
 At the end of the parade the energy kicks into full gear as the parading members of Rio’s most elite Samba Schools try their best to make the most of the remaining moments in the spotlight.
 Spectators toward the end of the parade route may also notice paraders speeding up the performance to avoid losing marks by going over the allotted time.

-There is, of course, one additional perk for spectators sitting in the allocated chairs (Cadeiras) of Sectors 12 and 13.
+There is, of course, one additional perk for spectators sitting in the allocated chairs (Cadeiras) of Sector 12.
 After their parade, the Samba Schools gather in an open air style theater forming Apotheosis Square at the end of the Passarela Professor Darcy Ribeiro.
 This is where many paraders take off their costumes and leave them in the Apotheosis Square as they head to any one of the many parties going on throughout Rio, so sitting in these Sectors, while they are not as good for viewing the opening performances, can provide spectators with the opportunity to salvage abandoned costumes to wear at Carnival Balls or parties later that evening or on another night during the sultry festival of Rio Carnival!